leanprover-community/lean4-samples/ListComprehension/README.md

 -- [4, 2, 0, 2, 4]
 ```

-And you can a method on each element which could also be done using the `map` function
+And you can call a method on each element using dot notation:
-where the lambda calls that function.

 ```lean
 def freshfruit := ["  banana", "  loganberry ", "passion fruit  "]

 #eval [weapon.trim | for weapon in freshfruit]
 -- ["banana", "loganberry", "passion fruit"]
 ```